 Action: Change notifications volume

-In an office environment, it can be appropriate to have the notifications turn off – so you don’t disturb others around you.
+In an office environment, it can be appropriate to have the notifications turned off – so you don’t disturb others around you.
 I have a recipe that when my phone connects to the WiFi at work, it automatically turns my notifications off (silent).
 Another recipe returns the ringer to full volume when I leave the WiFi area (i.e. leave the office, so I don’t miss anything on my way home).

 Trigger: When entering a defined area using the phone’s GPS

 Action: Send SMS to a number with a message

 This can be extremely useful when you’re wanting to send a message to your loved one to say you’re on your way, but you want to stay on the right side of the law/safety – have IFTTT send that text for you!
 You can customise the message, so your partner will get a text if your normal style (“Yo, I iz on my wayz. lol”…..or however you like to communicate with others – I’m not judging)